 Many DIY security systems also include other sensors and detectors that can protect your home and family members from incidents involving thermostats, stovetops, smoke, and carbon monoxide.
 They can also help you find missing key fobs through cellular backups, so you’ll never lose your keys again.

 The beauty of DIY home security systems is that they can all, for the most part, be self-monitored from the convenience of a mobile app that integrates with your smart home technology.
-These applications, which are generally available for all Apple, Google, and Android devices, allow homeowners and residents to unlock and lock doors remotely, see doorbell cameras, review video footage, monitor motion sensor activity, and disarm alarm systems.
+These applications, which are generally available for all Apple, Google, and Android devices, allow homeowners and residents to unlock and lock doors remotely, see doorbell cameras, review video footage, monitor motion sensor activity and disarm alarm systems.
+Some kits will also enable smart lights when movement is detected.
 Many systems will automatically alert local authorities if systems are triggered and there is suspicion of a break-in or fire emergency.

 Even with self-monitoring options, many homeowners appreciate the peace of mind that comes with hiring professional monitoring services.
 These additional security systems can often be added on as supplemental coverage through your home security company.
-You’ll still be able to self monitor all of the features on your security system, but you’ll have the added protection of a 24/7 monitoring center.
+You’ll still be able to self-monitor all of the features on your security system, but you’ll have the added protection of a 24/7 monitoring center.
+S

 Many homeowners opt for DIY security systems because of the convenience of being able to install the systems by themselves.
 However, some components of the system may be complex to install on your own—from the sensors to the security cameras to the WiFi connection, some homeowners may not want the extra headache of installing it all by themselves.
 Many home security companies will offer professional installation assistance, so if you choose to avoid the extra work of connecting your security hub by yourself, help is easy to find.